prgpascal/advent-of-code/README.md

 #### Using Poetry
 - `poetry install`
-- `poetry shell`

 ### Create a solution
-Type "`python scripts/create.py [year] [day]`" to create a new directory, containing some files to quickly start working on your solution.
+Type `python scripts / create.py [year] [day]` to generate a new directory with a template that will help you work on your solution.

 Example: `python scripts/create.py 2021 10`.